gbrammer/grizli/grizli-for-dummies.rst

    "this chapter" or "this section" are links to the chapter/section you are referencing.

-   5. Place a navigation bar at the end of your chapter (see existing examples).

    If you follow the above steps, it will really make the editing process easier for me -- thank you!